INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Coordinator for Ph.D.
 Engineering Education, Program Chair for Mechanical Engineering

 Dr. Kelly Crittenden is an Associate Professor in Mechanical Engineering.
 He joined the College as a faculty member in 2001 and holds the Harrelson Family Endowed Professorship in engineering.
-Kelly’s primary research areas are engineering education and product design with focuses on curriculum development and additive manufacturing.
+Kelly’s primary research areas are engineering education and product design, with a focus on curriculum development and additive manufacturing.
 Dr. Crittenden is a founding member of Louisiana Tech University’s Integrated STEM Education Research Center (ISERC) and served as ISERC’s director for two years.
-Dr. Crittenden has helped create multiple STEM-based curricula and outreach programs including TechSTEP, Cyber Discovery, and Living with the Lab.
+Dr. Crittenden has helped create multiple STEM-based curricula and outreach programs, including TechSTEP, Cyber Discovery, and Living with the Lab.
 Dr. Crittenden primarily teaches courses in measurements, prototyping, and product design.
-Kelly has served as a key proponent for adding digital manufacturing and prototyping to the learning options for Louisiana Tech’s students and has been a crucial member in the creation of multiple prototyping lab spaces at Louisiana Tech University.
+Kelly has served as a critical proponent for adding digital manufacturing and prototyping to the learning options for Louisiana Tech’s students and has been a crucial member in creating multiple prototyping lab spaces at Louisiana Tech University.
 Dr. Crittenden is the Program Chair for Mechanical Engineering and the Coordinator for the College’s Engineering Education Ph.D. concentration.
 His web presence can be found at http://www2.latech.edu/~kellyc.

 Email: adeleo@latech.edu